Vertex Nomination in Richly Attributed Networks: Vertex Nomination with Features

 \item[iii.] $\mo(\bw)$ is the edge feature matrix associated with $\mo(g)$, so that for $\{v,u\}\in \binom{H}{2}$,

-\end{itemize} Note that we will assume that $H$ is ordered (by an arbitrary but fixed ordering), and that the edges of $\mo(\bw)$ are ordered lexicographically according to the ordering on $H$.
+\end{itemize} Note that we will assume that $H$ is endowed with an arbitrary but fixed ordering, and that the edges of $\mo(\bw)$ are ordered lexicographically according to this ordering on $H$.
 We do not necessarily assume that the ordering of $H$ is the ordering induced by $V$.
 That is, we do not necessarily assume that $u\leq v$ implies $\mo(u)\leq\mo(v)$. \end{definition}

-The purpose of the obfuscating function is to render the labels on the vertices in $\bbg_2$ uninformative.
-As such, it is sensible to require vertex nomination schemes (defined below) to be independent of labels in the following sense.
-Informally, if a set of vertices have identical features and edge structures, then their rankings in a VN scheme should be independent of the chosen obfuscation function $\mo\in\mO_H$.
-This is made precise in Definition~\ref{def:VN} (and Assumption \ref{ass:FAVN}) below, but requires some preliminary definitions.
+Relating this definition back to Definition~\ref{def:richfeatNom}, the purpose of the obfuscating function is to render the labels on the vertices in $\bbg_2$ uninformative with respect to the correspondence between $\bbg_1$ and $\bbg_2$ encoded in the core vertices $C$.
+Following this logic, it is sensible to require vertex nomination schemes (defined below) to be independent of vertex labels.
+Informally, if a set of vertices have identical features and edge structures among them, then their rankings in a VN scheme should be independent of the chosen obfuscating function $\mo\in\mO_H$.
+This is made precise in Definition~\ref{def:VN} and Assumption~\ref{ass:FAVN} below, but requires some preliminary definitions.